Tracy Quartermaine: 2009–2017

-The Quartermain family begins to increase when a little boy found on Cassadine Island turns out to be Jason's son, Little Jake, having been taken in by Helena as part of her revenge against Luke who had believed that he was Jake's grandfather.
+The Quartermaine family begins to increase when a little boy found on Cassadine Island turns out to be Jason's son, Little Jake, having been taken in by Helena as part of her revenge against Luke who had believed that he was Jake's grandfather.
 After reuniting Jake with his mother, Elizabeth, and ultimately his real grandmother, Monica, Luke promptly leaves town to find himself, literally disappearing off the Port Charles docks where Laura had once vanished from.
 When Jake is revealed to be Jason, Tracy offers support to Monica who was still dealing with A.J.'s death.
 It turns out that Jason/Jake had been brainwashed by Helena Cassadine who dies on Cassadine Island before she has the chance to reveal more information.
 Helena's death leaves many unanswered questions but brings much relief to all of Port Charles, including her old cohort, Tracy.
 Monica and Tracy team together to plan a lavish hospital fundraiser.
 It is on the night of this ball that Tracy finds Paul in bed with Ava Jerome (who arranged for Tracy to come over to Paul's suite) and promptly kicks him out of her life.
 During this time, Tracy began to suffer from major pains in her head and after being examined, was informed that she might have brain cancer.
 This brought out tough love from Monica who responded to Tracy's barbs with some of her own, but it was apparent that this was tough love to get Tracy to fight rather than simply give up.

 Several months later, the tables would turn when it was Monica in the hospital bed, having been attacked by Paul Hornsby, revealed to the audience to be the hospital serial killer.
 Tracy used her snarky wit to encourage Monica to fight, but also told her unconscious sister-in-law that she needed her in her life.
 Tracy would have a horrifying experience when she discovered that the killer's next victim was her very good friend, Sabrina, strangled by Paul after she found him in Monica's office while Monica lay on the floor.
 Tracy's determination helped Monica come around, and Tracy hired bodyguards to protect the stalker from getting to Monica again.
 But when Tracy all of a sudden overheard a one-sided conversation that Paul had with his comatose daughter, Susan, she realized that he was the killer.
 Paul held her hostage and was on the verge of killing her when Anna and Dillon burst in and saved her.